 There are various types of family therapy.
 The most common ones include:

 Strategic family therapy seeks to explore concerns that can be strategically tackled in a shorter period.
 It is briefer and more direct than other therapy modalities.

-Strategic family therapy involves assigning homework to family members with the intention of modifying the way family members interact with one another.
-Strategic behavioral therapy is a solution-focused therapy that aims to detect solvable issues, then set goals, and finally devise strategies to achieve them.
+Strategic family therapy involves assigning homework to family members to modify the way family members interact with one another.
+Strategic behavioral therapy is a solution-focused therapy that aims to detect solvable issues, set goals, and devise strategies to achieve them.
 With this type of family therapy, a therapist steers family members towards thinking strategically and figuring out ways to cope with them.

 Structural Family Therapy

 Structural family therapy entails learning the family structure and strengthening the family’s bond by enhancing interactions among family members.
 The goal is to set healthy boundaries while constructively restructuring the family.

 This form of family therapy is appropriate for individuals who cannot or do not want to involve other family members in the treatment.